Neko-Yukina/FED2024Assg1_P06_S10270282/README.md

 ## Project Overview

 This project is a simple web page for the band Imagine Dragons.
-It includes a homepage, a section for music and performances, and a contact section.
+It includes a homepage, a section for music and performances, a contact section and an about us section.

 ## File Structure